Constructing a Lie group analog for the Monster Lie algebra: and for infinite dimensional Lie algebras

-For the monster algebra $\mathfrak{m}$, the real root vectors $e_{-1}$ and $f_{-1}$ act locally nilpotently on the adjoint representation.
-However, none of the imaginary root vectors $e_{\ell,jk}$ and $f_{\ell,jk}$ do, and so this approach no longer works for the monster algebra (or other Borcherds algebras).
-The same is true when we replace the adjoint representation by many highest weight modules of interest, including generalized Verma modules.
+For the Monster Lie algebra $\mathfrak{m}$, the real simple root vectors $e_{-1}$ and $f_{-1}$ act locally nilpotently on the full adjoint representation.
+However, the imaginary simple root vectors $e_{jk}$ and $f_{jk}$ do not necessarily act locally $\ad$-nilpotently, and so this approach no longer works for the Monster Lie algebra (or other Borcherds algebras with imaginary simple roots).
+The same is true when we replace the adjoint representation by faithful highest weight modules, including generalized Verma modules.